Welcome

 Interestingly, there seems to be a closely related species with two known colonies in Sarawak and one in Kalimantan.
 To better understand the evolutionary relationships within this species complex, we have a PhD student from Wageningen University in the Netherlands conducting research.

-In Sabah, our dedicated team is actively engaged in assessing the risk of extinction faced by the Kinabalu Birdwing and is taking measures to bolster its population.
+In Sabah, my dedicated team and I are actively engaged in assessing the risk of extinction faced by the Kinabalu Birdwing and are taking measures to bolster its population.
 Since 2018, our conservation efforts have been generously supported by the Rotary Club of Kota Kinabalu, the Ministry of Tourism Sabah, and the Hyatt Regency Hotel Kota Kinabalu.

 Female Kinabalu (or Borneo) Birdwing – Troides andromache) Mountain Valley Resort, Kiau Gap, Sabah.
 Photo: Arthur Chung

-It was internationally classified as rare and endangered in 1987.
-We are re-assessing its status following a request from IUCN (International Union of Conservation of Nature) via the Swallowtail and Birdwing Butterfly Trust of London https://sbbt.org.uk.
-It is one of four species of Birdwings in Sabah and the only one confined to the mountains.
+Internationally classified as rare and endangered in 1987, we are now re-assessing its status following a request from the IUCN (International Union for Conservation of Nature) via the Swallowtail and Birdwing Butterfly Trust of London.
+The Kinabalu Birdwing is one of four species of Birdwings in Sabah and the only one confined to the mountains.

 Ongoing: Pyraloid Moths of Borneo